hoffsupes/Structured-Light-Laser-Stripe-Reconstruction/README.md

 Test images and results included within.

 Please give credit to this work if you use it and link back to this page.

-Credit for help with hardware on this project goes to: Steve@RPI